 Does your child have a favorite lunch he/she wants MORE of?
 Students in GRADES 4 & 5 have the option to purchase “seconds” on the main entrée.
 The cost is an additional $1.75. ***Students MUST HAVE SUFFICIENT FUNDS IN THEIR ACCOUNT in order to get seconds*** Please discuss this option w/ your child, so they know it’s “okay” to take seconds!

-Chef Marshall and our crack kitchen staff will be back in action with our third taste testing event.
-This month we will be trying a new cauliflower recipe!
-Our January taste test will take place Friday, January 26th during the lunch hour.
+Chef Marshall and our crack kitchen staff will be back in action with our 5th and last taste testing event!!!
+This month we will be trying a new zucchini recipe!
+Our March taste test will take place Monday, March 5 during the lunch hour.
 More information to follow regarding the featured recipe.

 Bottled Water Available for $.50

 Small bottles of water are available for purchase at lunch for $.50.

 If you have any questions, please feel free to contact the Cedar Island Kitchen at 763-315-7676.

 Cedar Island welcomes visitors to have lunch with their student

 1) Make reservations with the office by 10:00 in the morning.
 763-425-5855